 Your non-profit engages in email marketing and the first thing you do is send an email to your supporter and potential donor appealing to them to come forth and donate to your charity.
 Now you sit and wait for any replies or donations.
 After several hours when you open your inbox you find that not only there haven’t been any replies but also no donations have been made.
 What did go wrong?

 Besides fundraising events, fundraising emails also provide significant support and steady income source for many non-profits and charities.
-But not all organisations are similar and you have to think of a way to stand-out form the rest.
+But not all organizations are similar and you have to think of a way to stand-out form the rest.
 Without understanding the art and science of email marketing a lot can go wrong.
 The window of opportunity to convince a donor to make any donation is very narrow.

 Here are few fundamentals that if kept in mind will ensure high response to your email fundraising campaign:-